WCSCourses/GSBAfrica2023/modules/Module5/Module5_Session1_practical_assignment.docx.md

 plot-bamstats -r hg38_chr22.fasta.gc -p NA19042.graphs/ NA19042.stats

-You do not need to run these QC checks on this data and for this we will assume that QC has already been performed and the data is of good quality.
+You do not need to run these QC checks on this data and for this, we will assume that QC has already been performed and the data is of good quality.

 #### 1.2 Generating pileup